List of Super League seasons

-Since 1998, the winner of the Super League has been determined by a play-off series at the end of each season, culminating in a Grand Final at the Old Trafford stadium.
-Four teams have won the Grand Final during the history of the Super League, with St Helens being the current holders.
+Since 1998, the winner of the Super League has been determined by a play-off series at the end of each season, culminating in a Grand Final at the Old Trafford.
+Five teams have won the Grand Final during the history of the Super League, with Hull Kingston Rovers being the current holders.
 St Helens are the most successful team in the Super League era, with ten titles.
 In the first two seasons of Super League, the champion was determined by league position at the end of the season.

 The participants of the play-off series are determined by the league position of teams at the end of the regular season.
-The team at the top the Super League table at the end of the regular season are awarded with the League Leaders Shield.
-St Helens are the current holders of the League Leaders Shield, and hold the record for most Shields with nine.
-The League Leaders have been recognised at the end of the regular season since the introduction of the play-offs in 1998, however the Shield awarded to teams was only introduced in 2003.
+The team at the top the Super League table at the end of the regular season are awarded with the League Leaders' Shield.
+Hull Kingston Rovers are the current holders of the League Leaders' Shield, while St Helens hold the record for most Shields with nine.
+The League Leaders have been recognised with their own trophy since 2003.